CraftTweaker/CraftTweaker-Documentation/docs/mods/Botania/ManaInfusion.md

 #### Add Recipe

-The follow script will add two Mana Infusion recipes, the recipes will do the following:
+The following script will add two Mana Infusion recipes, the recipes will do the following:

 1) When an Enchanted Golden Apple is given to a Mana Pool, a piece of Dirt will be given back.
 2) When an Apple is given to a Mana Pool with a Diamond Block beneath it, a Diamond will be given back.